Abdulrahman181/Abdulrahman181/README.md

   - Object Detection with Computer Vision
 - 🌱 I'm expanding my skills in **Generative AI**, **LLMs**, and **Big Data Technologies**
 - 💬 Ask me about anything related to **Machine Learning**, **Deep Learning**, **NLP**, or **Computer Vision**
+- 🧠 Passionate about solving real-world problems with data and AI!

 ---